mitmath/1806/README.md

 Slides giving the syllabus and the "big picture" of what 18.06 is about.
 Introduction to thinking about matrices as linear operations, not just as "bags of numbers".

 **Further reading**: Strang, chapter 1, and section 8.1 on linear transformations.
+3blue1brown has a nice video on [matrix multiplication as composition of linear transformations](https://youtu.be/XkY2DOUCWMU).
+If you've forgotten the basics of how to multiply matrices by vectors or matrices by matrices, google for some tutorial material online (e.g. [Khan academy](https://www.khanacademy.org/math/precalculus/x9e81a4f98389efdf:matrices/x9e81a4f98389efdf:multiplying-matrices-by-matrices/a/multiplying-matrices)) and do a quick brush-up.

 ## Lecture 2 (Feb 2)